-Capital One has also faced sanctions from the Office of the Comptroller of the Currency and the Consumer Financial Protection Bureau for pressuring and misleading millions of customers into buying additional “add-on” products – like payment protection and credit monitoring services – when they opened their accounts.
+Capital One has also faced sanctions from the OCC and the Consumer Financial Protection Bureau (CFPB) for pressuring and misleading millions of customers into buying additional “add-on” products – like payment protection and credit monitoring services – when they opened their accounts.

 Still, Capital One has fared much better than Credit One when it comes to customer satisfaction, coming in third place in J.D.
-Power’s 2019 U.S. credit card satisfaction survey, behind Discover and American Express.
+Power’s 2021 U.S. credit card satisfaction survey, up from fifth place the year before.